ferrobrew/exvr/README.md

     - Basic voice controls
     - Drop to stereo cinema rendering for cutscenes
         - Optional mode to render from your character's perspective if you're in the cutscene?
+    - DecaMove support - independent movement of your waist from your aim

 - HUD rendering
     - Capture all HUD output, including Dalamud, and render to a curved cylinder